sarsamurmu/reboost/packages/plugin-postcss/README.md

 ```
 Now it will transform all stylesheets with your PostCSS plugins.

+## Config file
+This plugin uses [`postcss-load-config`](https://github.com/postcss/postcss-load-config) to load PostCSS
+configurations.
+Please read their [readme](https://github.com/postcss/postcss-load-config/blob/master/README.md)
+to understand how configuration files are loaded.

 ## Options
 #### `ctx`
 Type: `object`

-Like webpack's [`postcss-loader`](https://www.npmjs.com/package/postcss-loader#context-ctx), this plugin
-also exposes context `ctx` to the config file, so that your config file can be dynamic.
+This plugin exposes context `ctx` to the config file, so that your config file can be dynamic.
 Like so

 `postcss.config.js`